himank7737/A-Stress-Test-of-LLM-Syntactic-Heads/A-Stress-Test-of-LLM-Syntactic-Heads/README.md

 head confidence (p < .001 everywhere).
 GPT-2 has a much stronger coupling (r ≈ -0.40) than Llama (r ≈ -0.14), which is consistent with larger models spreading syntactic information across more heads instead of concentrating it.
-GPT-2 also crashes at the disambiguation point and doesn't fully recover ("structural poisoning"), while Llama-English actually spikes at the disambiguation word before dropping - looks like it's throwing extra compute at the hard part rather than just breaking.
+GPT-2 also crashes at the disambiguation point and doesn't fully recover , while Llama-English actually spikes at the disambiguation word before dropping - looks like it's throwing extra compute at the hard part rather than just breaking.